 In Philosophical Practices Alessandra Modugno considers which might be the best practices for communicating the value of philosophical experience to society.

-The issue closes with a rich Reviews and Events section.
-Silvana Borutti submits the text of a talk she should have given as a presentation of Giulio Giorello’s Etica del Ribelle in an event that did not take place due to the Covid-19 outbreak.
-Finally, the section hosts six book reviews: Gianni Trimarchi on Il futuro di ieri by Paolo Calegari; Cristiano Vidali on Identità della persona e senso dell’esistenza by Andrea Zhok; Franco Sarcinelli on Corpo e rappresentazione by Massimo Mezzanzanica; Enrico Palma on Tempo e materia by Alberto Biuso; Fabio Fossa on Using Words and Things by Mark Coeckelbergh; and Elvira Gravina on Strange Tools by Alva Noe.
+In the Reviews and Events section, Silvana Borutti submits the text of a talk she should have given as a presentation of Giulio Giorello’s Etica del Ribelle in an event that did not take place due to the Covid-19 outbreak.
+Also, the section hosts six book reviews: Gianni Trimarchi on Il futuro di ieri by Paolo Calegari; Cristiano Vidali on Identità della persona e senso dell’esistenza by Andrea Zhok; Franco Sarcinelli on Corpo e rappresentazione by Massimo Mezzanzanica; Enrico Palma on Tempo e materia by Alberto Biuso; Fabio Fossa on Using Words and Things by Mark Coeckelbergh; and Elvira Gravina on Strange Tools by Alva Noe.

 The events that left an unforgettable mark on the history of the whole world during the few months in which this issue was firstly conceived and then realized – and that still haunt these first days of summer – reverberated on the editorial work behind this issue as well.
 We would like therefore to thank the entire team of InCircolo for their outstanding contribution and assistance.
 Last but not least, we are thankful to the colleagues who reviewed the manuscripts here published: Luca Brovelli, Tiziano Cancelli, Giovanni Carletti, Alessandro Carrieri, Giovanna Cosenza, Simona Di Paola, Francesca Giuliano, Caterina Moruzzi, Mario Porro, Nicola Russo, Martino Sacchi, Andrea Sangiacomo, Alice Sarcinelli, David Silva Labra, Irene Sucameli and Cristina Zaltieri.